DoctorMcKay/node-steam-user/README.md

 		- `os` - `w` if the server is running on Windows, `l` for Linux
 		- `gametype` - The server's tags, separated by commas

-Requests a list gameservers from Steam matching a given filter, along with information about the server as Steam knows it.
+**Works when anonymous.** Requests a list gameservers from Steam matching a given filter, along with information about the server as Steam knows it.

 ### getServerSteamIDsByIP(ips, callback)
 - `ips` - An array of IP addresses, in `x.x.x.x:p` format
 - `callback` - Called when requested data is available
 	- `servers` - An object whose keys are IP addresses in `x.x.x.x:p` format and values are [`SteamID`](https://www.npmjs.com/package/steamid) objects

-Gets current SteamIDs for servers running on given addresses.
+**Works when anonymous.** Gets current SteamIDs for servers running on given addresses.

 ### getServerIPsBySteamID(steamids, callback)
 - `steamids` - An array of [`SteamID`](https://www.npmjs.com/package/steamid) objects, or something which can parse into one (64-bit SteamID as string, Steam3 rendered format)
 - `callback` - Called when requested data is available
 	- `servers` - An object whose keys are 64-bit numeric SteamIDs and values are IP addresses in `x.x.x.x:p` format

-Gets current IP addresses for servers with given SteamIDs.
+**Works when anonymous.** Gets current IP addresses for servers with given SteamIDs.

 ### getProductChanges(sinceChangenumber, callback)
 - `sinceChangenumber` - The changenumber of the last known changelist.
 You will get changes which have occurred since then and now.
 Use 1 to request all changes ever.